shmorri/docs-casa-prod/3.1.4/source/developer/ldap-data.md

 `modify` takes charge of the underlying complexity of LDAP entry updates.
 Just ensure `client` was previously retrieved with a call to `find`.
 The return value here was ignored (a boolean value), in a real world example, you should add logic to process whether the update was successful or not.

 This basically covers the need.
 There are more useful methods found in `org.gluu.casa.service.ILdapService` to manipulate LDAP data.
-We encourage you to check the java docs of this interface.
+We encourage you to check this interface java docs.